postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/run-button-API.md

 ---

 The JavaScript Run in Postman API is accessible through the dynamic Run in Postman button.
 The API is a collection of JavaScript methods that you can leverage to alter your button's behavior and affect environments included in your button.
+Write your functions in the button's script in your website's source code to do any of the following:

 * Create a new environment
 * Modify an existing environment